 Extremely simple operation, with built in electric motor.
 We support over 750 types of printers - cartridge, spool, harmonica, or zip pack type.
 Most MAC INKER(s) cost less than \$60.00.
 (Add \$3.00 for UPS shippping anywhere in the US).
+Use your MAC INKER to re-ink

 Use your MAC INKER to re-ink your dry cartridges (for less than 5 cents in ink) and watch the improvement in print-out quality.
-Our residue-less, lubricated, dot-matrix ink yields a darker print than most new ribbons.
+Our residue-less, lubricated, dotmatrix ink yields a darker print than most new ribbons.
 Or get any of our 6 basic ink colors: brown, blue, red, green, yellow, purple and use MAC INKER to CREATE YOUR OWN COLORED CARTRIDGES.
 We have uninked cartridges.
 Load the cartridge on MAC INKER, ink in the desired color, and re-ink when appropriate.